Chapter 2 : I Don't Handle Rejection Very Well

 “He was looking for a quiet place to write to your parents and Sirius.”

 I sighed, and got up.
-“I'd better find him if I want to send my letter with Hedwig too.”
+“I'd better find him if I want to send a letter with Hedwig too.”

-It wasn't too hard to find him, sat in Hermione's usual spot.
-I poked him in the back of the head.
+It wasn't too hard to find him, he was sat in Hermione's usual spot, in the desks in the centre of all the shelves of books, with Madam Pince staring furiously at him from her desk.
+I wondered what he'd possibly done to offend her, and poked him in the back of the head.

 “I hear Snape gave you detention already,” I teased him.